Browne1997/Browne-et-al.-2022/README.md

   2. Feeds livestream to darknet detector demo for real time classification and detection: run_classifier.sh
   3. Transform .JSON generated detections (darknet detector demo) into a readable .csv format for classifier performance analysis (4.): save_data.py

-Data outputs are individually saved frame from the darknet detector, denoting the object detected within the image is done with a bounding box and a confidence score.
-Additionally a .csv file is produce with every detection made and at which time within the video and frame number.

 # 4. Computer vision metrics used in Methods: calculations used for classifier performance in detecting areas of presence-absence and individual counts S. fragilissima

 - Recall (sensitivity or true positive rate) quantifies the proportion of areas (1s increments along transect) of S. fragilissima in the transect correctly identified.
 It varies between 0 and 1, were 1 means all areas are identified.